What data we access

 Data transmission

-Nothing.
-Email Slayer does not transmit any of your email data to any external server.
+No email data.
+Email Slayer does not transmit any of your email content, headers, metadata, counts, or any other mailbox information to any external server.

 The app only connects to: